South Webster overpowers Oak Hill in thorough fashion

-South Webster handled Oak Hill 57-17 in an impressive showing in Ohio girls basketball on Dec.
+South Webster recorded a big victory over Oak Hill 67-27 for an Ohio boys basketball victory at South Webster High on Dec.
 22.

-Last season, South Webster and Oak Hill squared off on Feb.
-11, 2022 at Oak Hill High School.

 In recent action on Dec.
-14, South Webster faced off against Crown City South Gallia and Oak Hill took on Franklin Furnace Green on Dec.
-7 at Franklin Furnace Green High School.
+16, South Webster faced off against McDermott Northwest.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.